International Bank for Reconstruction and Development (IBRD)

 Recipient categories: Governments

-Application guidelines: The World Bank, jointly with IFC and MIGA, works with a borrowing country's government and other stakeholders to determine how financial and other assistance can be designed to have the largest impact.
+The World Bank Group works with a borrowing country's government and other stakeholders to determine how financial and other assistance can be designed to have the largest impact.
 After analytical work is conducted, the borrower and the Bank Group produce a strategy, called Country Partnership Framework, to identify the country’s highest priorities for reducing poverty and improving living standards.
 Identified projects can range across the economic and social spectrum from infrastructure, to education, to health, to government financial management.
 The World Bank and the government agree on an initial project concept and its beneficiaries, and the Bank's project team outlines the basic elements in a Project Concept Note.